 Eating out at a restaurant, bakery, cafeteria, or fast food establishment can be an enjoyable and convenient experience.
 However, because you have food allergies, it's imperative that every precaution has been taken to ensure the food being served to you is safe.
 Even then, it should not be relied on as a guarantee.
-Families and adults who eat out should always carry two FDA-approved epinephrine products at all times and be prepared to act quickly in an emergency.
+Families and adults who eat out should always carry two (2) auto-injectable epinephrine devices at all times and be prepared to act quickly in an emergency.